Resources

 Getting to Results connects a racial equity lens to the Results-Based Accountability (RBA) methodology to help empower jurisdictions to make good decisions and advance racial equity.
 The RBA framework shows a relationship between whole population level results and community indicators of those desired results to the actions that groups determine will be most effective at producing change in communities. https://garemembers.racialequityalliance.org/viewdocument/racial-equity-getting-to-results-2

-Rural vs. Urban Health Disparities in Georgia
+Rural & Urban Health Inequities

 This toolkit by the Rural Health Information Hub organizes evidence-based models and resources to support the implementation of programs that address the social determinants of health (SDOH) in rural communities across the United States. https://www.buildhealthyplaces.org/tools-resources/community-resource-library/resource/social-determinants-of-health-in-rural-communities-toolkit/